deepns/jekyll-blog-in-cloud-run/_posts/2022-11-12-jekyll-blog-on-azure-container-instance.md

    1. Create a service principal for azure container instance to access the image from the registry
    2. Create the container

 In the GCP exercise, I was able to do all the steps from the GCP Cloud Shell VM itself.
 Truly cloud.
-Unlike GCP, Cloud Shell VM in Azure Portal had some limitations (e.g. no docker).
+Unlike GCP, Cloud Shell VM in Azure Portal had some limitations (e.g. no docker 😔).
 I used my local machine to build the image and used [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-macos) to access and manage the Azure resources.
-So from tools perspective, Azure CLI was the only additional thing to install.

 Diving into the steps now.

 ## Create resource group

+Every resource in Azure is grouped under a resource group.
+So starting with creating a resource group first.

 Creating a new resource group in `eastus` [region](https://azure.microsoft.com/en-gb/explore/global-infrastructure/geographies/#choose-your-region)